shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 After the product search was executed, it is required to check if the provided `Criteria` class contains a `search` condition.
-If the criteria contains no `search` condition, the criteria class contains only filter parameters like `categoryId: 10; filterValues: [1,2]; ..` which used for defined products list, like category listings or sliders and the function has to return at this point the original product search result.
+If the criteria contains no `search` condition, the criteria class contains only filter parameters like `categoryId: 10; filterValues: [1,2]; ..` which is used for a defined products list like the category listing or sliders.
+At this point, the function has to return the original product search result.
 ```php
 if (!$criteria->hasCondition('search')) {
     return $result;
 }
 ```

-In case the criteria contains a `search` condition the `searchBlog` function can be called to search for blog entries which matching for the provided search term.
+In case the criteria contains a `search` condition, the `searchBlog` function can be called to search for blog entries which matches to the provided search term.
-The searchBlog function builds first a [`MultiMatchQuery`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) for all relevant search fields:
+The `searchBlog` function first builds a [`MultiMatchQuery`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) for all relevant search fields:
 ```php
 /**@var $condition SearchTermCondition*/
 $condition = $criteria->getCondition('search');